 In the event a student believes that the above procedures have not been followed properly or feels that any action has been improperly directed against him or her because of a disability or perception of a disability by a College employee, the student may attempt to resolve the matter informally or immediately file a formal grievance, at the option of the student.

-To resolve the matter informally, the student should first meet with the Coordinator of Student Support Services or the Associate Dean of Student Affairs for the Law School, as appropriate, to see if the matter can be resolved.
-If the student has concerns about meeting with either of these people, he/she can meet with the appropriate department head or dean of the division concerned, and that person will try to resolve the matter.
+To resolve the matter informally, the student should first meet with the meet with the Director of the Office of Student Accessibility or the Associate Dean of Student Affairs for the Law School, as appropriate, to see if the matter can be resolved.

 If the student chooses to file a formal grievance, the following steps must be followed:

 - The student shall file a formal grievance within 180 calendar days after the complainant becomes aware of the alleged violation.
-The student shall file the complaint in writing to the Dean of the Graduate School, the Dean of the College of Arts and Sciences, or to the Dean of the Law School as appropriate.
+The student shall file the complaint in writing to the Dean of the Law School as appropriate.
 The complaint shall contain the name and address of the person filing it and a brief description of the alleged violation of the American with Disabilities Act or of Section 504 of the Rehabilitation Act of 1973 or other appropriate law.

-- The committee shall hear testimony or receive written testimony from the student, the Coordinator of student Support Services of the Student Development Center or Associate Dean of Student Affairs for the Law School, as appropriate, the relevant faculty or staff member(s), and other knowledgeable people.
-The student has the right to ask for Testimony from any faculty, staff, students or others whom he or she deems relevant to the case.
+- The committee shall hear testimony or receive written testimony from the student, the Director of the Office of Student Accessibility or Associate Dean of Student Affairs for the Law School, as appropriate, the relevant faculty or staff member(s), and other knowledgeable people.
+The student has the right to ask for testimony from any faculty, staff, students or others whom they deem relevant to the case.